Skip to main content

 Required

-It is recommended that you provide this information in a .CSV format so that your Merchants can easily view the information in Excel.
+We recommend that you provide this information in a CSV format so that your Merchants can easily view the information in Excel.
+Download the example below for a sample of what your Monthly Merchant Statement information should look like:

-Example Monthly Merchnt Statement.xlsx - Sheet1.csv
+Example Monthly Merchnt Statement.xlsx (1).csv

 Introduction of New Fee or Fee Change Notice

-As Payrix would only increase fees directly applicable to its Partners, Payrix will provide a minimum of 120 days’ notice of any fee increases, the introduction of a new fee related to any credit or debit card transactions, or a reduction in applicable interchange rates.
-If Partners of Payrix decide to make changes to fees due to this notice, they must provide their Merchants with a minimum of 90 days’ notice of any fee increases, the introduction of a new fee related to any credit or debit card transactions, or a reduction in applicable interchange rates.
+If Payrix Pro Partners decide to make changes to fees due to this notice, they must provide their Merchants with a minimum of 90 days’ notice of any fee increases, the introduction of a new fee related to any credit or debit card transactions, or a reduction in applicable interchange rates.

 Notification Requirements